top of page

 Will it make my hair grow back thicker?

 Absolutely not.
-If that were the case, then wouldn't a bald man be able to wax his head and grow hair?
-Waxing does not cause you to grow more hair follicles.
-In fact, if you become a regular waxer, you will notice that your hair will become quite sparse and not as coarse.
+Waxing does not cause you to grow more hair follicles or change the structure of your hair.
+In fact, if you become a regular waxer, you will notice that your hair will become quite sparse.

 Will it make my hair grow back darker?